Illini-Media-Company/salary-guide-widget/README.md

 # DI Salary Guide Widget

-An embeddable angular widget for exploring salaries through the UI system.
+An embeddable angular widget for exploring salaries in the UI system.
 Demo: https://daily-illini.github.io/salary-guide-widget/
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5.

 # Building